-As of De r 31, nth Average ecember 31,
+As of Dec embe er 31, 12-Month As of Dece

 2018 2019 2018 2019

-\$ 58 \$ 104 \$ 66 \$ 90
+Risk Category - Interest Rate \$ 58 \$ 104 \$ 66 \$ 90

 Actual future gains and losses associated with our marketable debt security portfolio may differ materially from the sensitivity analyses performed as of December 31, 2018 and 2019 due to the inherent limitations associated with predicting the timing and amount of changes in interest rates and our actual exposures and positions.
 VaR analysis is not intended to represent actual losses but is used as a risk estimation.